resolve109/study-aws-sa/aws-study-guide.md

   - Essential for financial applications where processing sequence impacts results
   - Prevents payment errors by ensuring transaction order integrity
   - Differs from standard queues which don't guarantee processing order
+- **Asynchronous Image Processing Pattern**:
+  - For multi-tier applications with time-consuming backend processes (like image thumbnail generation):
+    - Create an SQS queue to decouple frontend from backend processing
+    - When users upload images, immediately acknowledge receipt and place message on queue
+    - Process the queue messages asynchronously to generate thumbnails
+  - Allows providing fast response to users while longer processing continues in background
+  - Improves user experience by not making users wait for time-consuming operations
+  - More suitable than direct Lambda triggers or Step Functions for optimizing initial response time
+  - Enables efficient workflow management between application tiers

 ### Amazon SES (Simple Email Service)
 - **Email Delivery for Web Applications**: